JohnkeyLee/GuideforPython-chapter1-Basic/README.md

 # GuideforPython-chapter1-Basic
 This chapter contains the basics of Python, such as Data handling.
-<br/>It is crucial to improve your basic knowledge of data science.
+<br/>It is crucial to improve your basic knowledge of data handling.
 <br/> This repository provides knowledge in three sections:
 <br/> **Basic**
 <br/> **Numpy**